Frijol/climate-change/notes/_notes.md

 * Transportation in China is explosively growing. # of motor vehicles increased 15x 1980-2001.
 [Diamond, 362][Diamond]
 * China uses 3x the world average of fertilizer per acre [Diamond, 362][Diamond]
 * China's number of households has been grew at 3.5%/year 1990-2005 [Diamond, 361][Diamond]
+* "creeping normalcy": the idea that slow trends are concealed within noisy fluctuations, such that they can't be discerned by people who have experienced the slow change.
+E.g. do we experience more heat waves now than when I was a child?
+We had a lot two years ago, just a few last year.
+But I don't remember if we ever had more than one per year when I was seven.
+[Diamond, 69.4%][Diamond]
+* "landscape amnesia": forgetting how different the landscape used to look because the change has been gradual.
+E.g. lack of snow in the summer on a mountaintop may seem normal if it has gradually disappeared over 50 years but is shocking to someone who had never seen it bare from a childhood 50 years previous [Diamond, 69.4%][Diamond]

 ## Electric cars